LxndrTerminal/FPL-Manager/README.md

 ## Future Features

-- Connect with actual Premier League API.
+- Connect with actual Premier League API
-- Option to remove players from the team.
 - A better view of the current team and its total points.
 - Points based on actual data.